Romas Kalanta: Riots and aftermath

 The Soviet government tried to cover up the event, but its witnesses spread the news by word of mouth.
 On 18 May, the Soviet authorities hastened Kalanta's burial by several hours to prevent publicity.
-His funeral procession touched off two full days of rebellion in which thousands of people took to the streets shouting: "Freedom for Lithuania!".
+His funeral procession touched off two full days of rebellion in which thousands of people took to the streets shouting: "Freedom for Lithuania!"
 They attacked a police station and the party offices.
 The people gathered, mostly high school students and young workers, broke into a politically charged riot, which was forcibly dispersed by the KGB, militsiya, and Internal Troops.
-The next day, about 3,000 people marched along the Laisvės Alėja of which 402 were arrested.
+The next day, about 3,000 people marched along the Laisvės Alėja of whom 402 were arrested.
 The New York Times reported numerous injuries and one death among Soviet troops.

 The public agitation was felt throughout 1972 and 1973 as the KGB registered various anti-Soviet incidents to even greater degrees.
 Lithuania recorded 13 other suicides by fire in 1972, including 24-year-old V. Stonys in Varėna on 29 May, 60-year-old A. Andriuškevičius in Kaunas on 3 June, 62-year-old Zališauskas on 10 June, and 40-year-old Juozapas Baracevičius in Šiauliai on 22 June.